mrjshzk/GodotIK/README.md

   Parented by `GodotIK` in the SceneTree, these nodes position the bones, define the chain length, and rotate the affected bone according to their `transform_behavior` property.

 - **`GodotIKConstraint`**
   An abstract class that is parented by `GodotIKEffector`s.
-Two examples are provided as GDScript implementations: `PoleConstraint` and `StraightBoneConstraint`.
+Three examples are provided as GDScript implementations: `PoleConstraint`, `StraightBoneConstraint`, `MaxRotationConstraint`.

+- **`GodotIKRoot`**
+  An alternative root node, under which effectors and constraints can be placed.
+Links into `GodotIK` through a `Nodepath` refernce.
 This is the best implementation I could come up with.
 It's stable—at least as stable as it gets with constraints.

 For further reference, check out the `doc_classes/` directory; it tells it all.